- How are vendors and products selected for inclusion on BI Scorecard?

 9. How is your research different from other analyst firms?

-Our evaluations are based on hands-on testing so are more objective, consistent, and detailed.
+Our evaluations are based on hands-on testing.
 As our experience is originally as customers, we also view things with a pragmatic perspective and real-world requirements in mind.

 10. Do you do briefings with smaller vendors?